luca652/tv_voting_results/README.md

 - results returns the valid votes are groups them by candidate

 # PARSING
-### (to import the logs, run 'rails "import:logs[storage/votes.txt]"')
+### to import the logs, run 'rails "import:logs[storage/votes.txt]"'
-I created a rake task that deals with the parsing of the log data.
+I created a rake task that deals with the parsing of the log data (lib/tasks/import_logs.rake).
 It iterates over each line of the votes.txt file and validates it in the 'valid_log_line?' method.

 'valid_log_line?' checks the validity of the log line based on given requirements with a set of custom methods:
 - #has_nine_parts? checks that after calling 'split' on the line the size of the array returned is 9 (as that is the size we expect from a well-formed line).